kyagi/rod/README.md

 # What is this?
 Rod is REPLs On Docker.
-Use rod for better programming experience.
+Use rod for your better programming experience.

 # Prerequisite
 You need to install docker on your system to run rod.